Second Weight Loss Procedure

 - Esophageal dilation

-- Dilation of gastric pouch (sleeve)
+- Dilation of gastric pouch

-- Dilated gastrojejunal stoma (sleeve)
+- Dilated gastrojejunal stoma

-- Dilation of gastrojejunostomy anastomosis (sleeve)
+- Dilation of gastrojejunostomy anastomosis

-- Sleeve – If the primary procedure was successful in inducing weight loss prior to dilation of the pouch or GJ anastomosis.
+- If the primary procedure was successful in inducing weight loss prior to dilation of the pouch or GJ anastomosis.

 - Your BMI is at least 35 or greater and you still have co-morbid conditions.

 A second weight loss procedure requires prior authorization from your insurance provider.
-All insurance providers requires a medical reason for requesting another weight loss procedure.
+All insurance providers require a medical reason for requesting a second weight loss surgery.
 Some insurance providers are more specific than others in terms of what they will accept as a reason for not being successful with the primary weight loss surgery.

-If you first surgery was the adjustable gastric band system, we will remove it before you are scheduled for your second procedure.
-Literature show a reduced post operative complication rate if the band and port removal are performed separate from the second weight loss surgery.
+If you first surgery was the adjustable gastric band system, we will remove it before you are scheduled for your second bariatric surgery.
+Literature shows a reduced post-operative complication rate if the gastric band removal and port removal are performed separately from the second weight loss surgery.
 Removal of the band requires prior authorization from your insurance company.